 The Company maintains a detailed risk taxonomy to ensure all risks are identified and systematically managed.
-Under the Company's RMP, the Company adopts a common language in the description of risks to proactively manage a wide spectrum of financial and non-financial risks.
+Under the Company's RMP, the Company adopts a common language in the description of risks to proactively manage a wide spectrum of financial and non-financial risks which applicability take into account Shariah requirements as well as climate-related risk.